jis216/Analytics-Visualization/README.md

 ## Authentication  Implementation
 - Code
 - Libraries: use Firebase SDK for Javascript, specifically firebase.app and firebase.auth
--
+- Client Side:
 	- `/login` will sign in the user through email and password and get the idToken from Firebase.
 Then it will send this idToken to the endpoint `/sessionLogin` in exchange for sessionCookie
 	- `/signup` will sign up the user through email and password and redirect user to `/login` page.
+	- user will be redirected to `/dashboard` page after sign in.
+Whenever accessing the dash
+- Server Side:
+	-

 ## PoC Diagram